gregbkr/duply-tahoe-docker/README.md

 - sends backup to backend:
    - Tahoe LAFS: a decentralysed encrypted storage grid made of Raspberry/homepc/server (full doc below)
    - AWS S3: S3 classic bucket (few steps in end of document)

+More info: you can find an overview of that setup on my blog: https://greg.satoshi.tech/

 # 1. Get all files from github and build the container

     cd /root/ && git clone https://bitbucket.org/sbex/duply.git && cd duply